Meat, milk, or wool?

 into yogurt and ice cream.
 Fresh sheep's milk is seldom consumed.

-Milk can be sold to a processor for conversion to cheese or
+Milk can be sold to a processor for conversion to cheese (or other products) or

-the milk can be processed by the producer and marketed as a
+the milk can be processed on-farm by the producer and marketed as a

 While any breed of sheep can be milked, there are specialized